How to Blend Traditional Marketing with Inbound for Senior Living Providers

 - Social media: Facebook, Twitter, YouTube, LinkedIn, Pinterest, Instagram

 - Content marketing: Blogs, newsletters, content offers, premium content

 - Public relations: Community outreach, news releases, public events, grand openings, press conferences

 - Special promotions: Limited-time offers, contests, rebates, special events

 If your senior care facility doesn’t utilize all of the channels above, that’s perfectly fine, but it’s imperative that you understand each channel’s strengths and weaknesses for your organization, which can be identified by analyzing the conversion rates of each of your tactics.

-How Can Senior Care Providers Use Integrated Marketing?
+How Can Senior Living Providers Use Integrated Marketing?

 The most important part of a successful integrated marketing campaign is consistent branding and messaging.
 If a senior living community wanted to launch an integrated campaign, it would also need to set up appropriate tracking metrics, such as tracking URLs and phone numbers (so you can see the number of calls from a certain piece of marketing collateral).

 An integrated campaign could include the following channels: